elementary/website/docs/human-interface-guidelines.md

 Keeping these lines in mind while designing, means you can place elements along them so icons appear more consistent when put together.
 For example, notice how some elements in both the Terminal and Videos icon above relate to mean line.

 ### Common Measurements

+If you're designing a square-shaped icon, like the one for Terminal seen above, then these are some common measurements (in pixels) for each icon.

 | Canvas Size   | Base Line     | x-Height | Mean Line Height |
 | ------------- |:------------- | -------- | ---------------- |